Solomon Islands: Agriculture

-In 2017 317,682 tons of coconuts were harvested making the country the 18th ranked producer of coconuts worldwide, and 24% of the exports corresponded to copra.
-Cocoa beans are mainly grown on the islands Guadalcanal, Makira and Malaita.
-In 2017 4,940 tons of cocoa beans were harvested making the Solomon Islands the 27th ranked producer of cocoa worldwide.
+In 2017, 317,682 tons of coconuts were harvested, making the country the 18th ranked producer of coconuts worldwide; 24% of the exports corresponded to copra.
+Cocoa beans are mainly grown on the islands Guadalcanal, Makira, and Malaita.
+In 2017, 4,940 tons of cocoa beans were harvested, making the Solomon Islands the 27th ranked producer of cocoa worldwide.
 Growth of production and export of copra and cacao, however, is hampered by old age of most coconut and cacao trees.
-In 2017 285,721 tons of palm oil were produced, making Solomon Islands the 24th ranked producer of palm oil worldwide.

-Other important cash crops and exports include copra, cacao and palm oil.
+In 2017, 285,721 tons of palm oil were produced, making Solomon Islands the 24th ranked producer of palm oil worldwide.
+Other important cash crops and exports include copra, cacao, and palm oil.

-For the local market but not for export many families grow taro (2017: 45,901 tons), rice (2017: 2,789 tons), yams (2017: 44,940 tons) and bananas (2017: 313 tons).
-Tobacco (2017: 118 tons) and spices (2017: 217 tons). are grown for the local market as well.
+For the local market but not for export, many families grow taro (2017: 45,901 tons), rice (2017: 2,789 tons), yams (2017: 44,940 tons), and bananas (2017: 313 tons).
+Tobacco (2017: 118 tons) and spices (2017: 217 tons) were also produced.

-The agriculture on the Solomon Islands is hampered by a very severe lack of agricultural machines.

 Mining

-In 1998 gold mining began at Gold Ridge on Guadalcanal.
+In 1998, gold mining began at Gold Ridge on Guadalcanal.
 Minerals exploration in other areas continued.
 The islands are rich in undeveloped mineral resources such as lead, zinc, nickel, and gold.
-Negotiations are underway that may lead to the eventual reopening of the Gold Ridge mine which was closed after the riots in 2006.
+Negotiations are underway that may lead to the eventual reopening of the Gold Ridge mine that was closed after the riots in 2006.
+Rennell Island bauxite mine operated from 2011 to 2021 on Rennell Island, leaving behind serious ecological damage after multiple spills.